itsjustaplayer/2014esquesteam/README.md

 The project aims to recreate the visual identity and structure of the 2014 Steam design while maintaining compatibility with the modern platform.

-This version is currently in BETA, and features are subject to change as development continues.
+This version is currently in ALPHA, and features are subject to change as development continues.